I recently read this quote that really stuck with me

 Other teams decided 5 groups of 7 plus another 7 was the best strategy, which they showed visually as well:

-In a grade 6/7 class we are reviewing multi-digit multiplication and area using area models.
-So students were actually creating area of models like:
+In a grade 6/7 class, we are reviewing multi-digit multiplication and area using area models.
+So students were actually creating an area of models like: